 With a stop just outside campus, it’s a convenient option that will coast you north through Broadway or south towards the Chinatown-International District and Pioneer Square.
 Sometimes the streetcar is wrapped SU-style!

 Seattle’s rapid transit line will get you from campus to the airport in 40 minutes.
-Four new stations are scheduled to open in 2021 and even more extensions of the line in 2023.
+Twenty-five new stations are scheduled to open by 2024 and five more extensions of the line in the next three years.

 Let Washington state’s fleet of ferries carry you through the islands off the coast.
 The choices are vast.
 Care to spend the day biking Bainbridge Island?
 It’s a short ferry ride from Seattle’s waterfront.
 If you’re game for an overnight trip, several ferries will take you to the San Juan Islands where sea kayaking, camping and mountain biking are popular.